SvenMichaelKlose/tunix/src/ultifs/README.md

 used when the file was opened using the OPEN routine.

 CLOSE never returns with an error.

+## CLALL - close all channels and files

+This routine closes all open files.
+When this routine is called, the pointers into the open file table are reset, closing all files.
+Also the routine automatically resets the I/O channels.

+This routine never returns with an error.

 ## LOAD - load RAM from a device